About pUrNamA

 My grandfather has served as the village priest of Bedulu until his retirement in 2023.
 For decades, he has conducted and overviewed different ceremonies and rites of passages for the people of our village.
 My family has carried out these sacred duties for countless generations, most probably hundreds of years.
 I feel honored to be his oldest granddaughter.

 In our lineage, the title of village priest is traditionally passed to the eldest son.
-My mother as the eldest daughter does not receive this title, which instead falls on her younger brother, but nonetheless I feel the wealth of spiritual knowledge in my DNA.
+My mother as the eldest daughter does not receive this title, which instead falls on her younger brother.
+Nonetheless, I feel the wealth of spiritual knowledge in my DNA.